• Skip to primary navigation

 Cloudland Hotel History – Mile 378.6

-Cloudland Hotel new
+Original Cloudland Hotel

-New Cloud Land Hotel
+New Cloudland Hotel

 A 20-room spruce log lodge was built atop Roan Mountain in 1877 by former Civil War general and mining tycoon John T. Wilder.
 Quickly seeing the value in providing a summertime escape, he began construction on a much larger hotel near the log lodge in the early 1880s.
 The Cloudland Hotel was completed in 1885 and was billed as a health resort for individuals suffering from hay fever.
 Rates were $ 2 per day, $10/week, or $30/month.